 Practice Imperfection

-Quit attempting to be perfect.
+Quit attempting to be perfect and begin to practice imperfection.
 Some tasks do not require your best effort.
-Learn to distinguish between tasks that deserve to be done with excellence and tasks that just need to get done.
+Learn to distinguish between tasks that deserve to be done with excellence, and tasks that just need to get done.

-Perfectionism impairs that judgment and it seriously kills productivity.
-If you’re a perfectionist, learn to tolerate “good enough” when appropriate.
+Perfectionism impairs judgment and it seriously kills productivity.
+If you have perfectionist tendencies, learn to tolerate “good enough” when appropriate.

-Practice it in small ways like allowing spelling mistakes in your to-do lists or letting your paper files get a little messy-looking.
+• Practice imperfection in small ways, like allowing spelling mistakes in your to-do lists or letting your paper files get a little messy-looking.

-If you tend to lose yourself in a task, then try setting a limit of how much time you’re willing to spend on it.
+• If you tend to lose yourself in a task, then try setting a limit on how much time you’re willing to spend on it.
 Set a timer and challenge yourself to just get it done.

-Adopt a mantra to help you stop the madness of perfectionism like: ‘I like it JUST the way it is!’ (this one has helped me many times)
+• Adopt a mantra to help you stop the madness of perfectionism and unnecessary complexity like: ‘I like it JUST the way it is!’ (this one has saved me more times than I can reasonably count).
+Then let it go and move on to the next thing that needs your attention.

 It’s a spiritual exercise that will help you make better judgments about how to spend your time.